NSO-developer/nso-gitbook/operation-and-usage/operations/neds-and-adding-devices.md

 This auth group will pass on `joe`'s credentials to the device.

-There is a similar structure for SNMP `devices authgroups snmp-group` that supports SNMPv1/v2c, and SNMPv3 authentication.
+There is a similar structure for SNMP `devices authgroups snmp-group` that, in the examples, is used with SNMPv3 `auth-priv`, SHA authentication, and AES privacy.

-The SNMP auth group above has a default auth group for non-mapped users.

 ## Connecting Devices for Different NED Types <a href="#d5e537" id="d5e537"></a>